Lee-Phil/SOEN287-Grocery-Store-Project/README.md

 # SOEN 287 Grocery Store Project
 Online Grocery Store Website
 This a website for an online grocery store.
-The website is written using HTML and styled using CSS and Bootstrap and all the web pages are static.
-It is hosted on github.
+It is written in HTML, CSS, Bootstrap and Javascript.
+The web pages are dynamic and it is hosted on github https://lee-phil.github.io/index.html .

 ## Team: